-However, a woman may not work at night (7 p.m. to 6 a.m.) except in Clinics, Pharmacies, Hotels, Nursery Schools, Homes for the Handicapped, Airline and Tourist Offices, Theatres and Entertainment City.
+However, a woman may not work at night (10 p.m. to 7 a.m.) except in clinics, pharmacies, hotels, nursery schools, homes for the handicapped, airlines and tourist offices, theatres and the Entertainment City.
 They may work up to midnight in cooperative societies and public utilities, beauty salons, tailoring shops, banks and offices.
-Night-time working hours may be extended by the MOSAL during Ramadan, Eid and public holidays.
+Night-time working hours may be extended by the Public Authority of Manpower during Ramadan, Eid and public holidays.
 Employers are obliged to arrange transport for women working at night.